Skip to main content

 note

-Many Linux distributions offer THP as a low-complexity option to increase the size of memory blocks/pages (from 4KB to 2MB or 1GB) and to enable the management of many gigabytes, and even terabytes, of RAM.
-However, workloads in Big Data environments often perform poorly with THP enabled, because they tend to have sparse rather than contiguous memory access patterns, thus overloading the CPU.
+Many Linux distributions provide THP as a low-complexity option to increase the size of memory blocks/pages (from 4KB to 2MB or 1GB) and enable the management of many gigabytes, and even terabytes, of RAM.
+However, workloads in Big Data environments tend to perform poorly with THP enabled because they tend to have sparse memory access patterns, rather than contiguous ones, thus overloading the CPU.

 Time Synchronization